- Planes can bank and turn quickly after takeoff because they’re advised to by air traffic control

-• You may have to bank (or turn) multiple times when you leave an airport
+- Your plane may bank (or turn) multiple times when you leave an airport

 Understanding banked turns

-Ever wondered why planes bank after takeoff from some airports?
-It’s not a problem with the plane, or the fault of the pilot.
-It’s because the plane is following pre-defined routes, decided by air traffic control.
+Planes bank immediately after takeoff because they’re following pre-defined routes, decided by air traffic control.
 The course is part of an airport’s Standard Instrument Departure (SID), providing clear and simple instructions for a pilot when departing an airport.

 Depending on the orientation of the runway and your destination, these turns can sometimes be steep.
 You may find the plane turning 180 degrees or more to find the correct course.